7Brandyn/Creations/README.md

-# Creations
+# Rock Paper Scizzors V.01
-Here are a few things I've made either out of pure boredom, curiosity, or as a simple challenge to myself ;)
+This was a simple challenge to myself out of sheer curiosity on how to use basic javascript to create a game.